woset-workshop/woset-workshop.github.io/README.md

 The WOSET workshop aims to galvanize the open-source EDA movement.
 The workshop will bring together EDA researchers who are committed to open-source principles to share their experiences and coordinate efforts towards developing a reliable, fully open-source EDA flow.
 The workshop will feature presentations and posters that overview existing or under-development open-source tools, designs and technology libraries.
 A live demo session for tools in advanced state will be planned.
 The workshop will feature a panel on the present status and future challenges in open-source EDA, and how to coordinate efforts and ensure quality and interoperability across open-source tools.
 A cash award will be given for a Best Tool Award.

-# WOSET 2020
+# WOSET 2020 Program

 Co-located with ICCAD 2020, November 5.
 WOSET will now be a virtual workshop and may expand to more than a single day to accommodate time zones.
 There will be no registration cost to attend!

-The 2020 WOSET program is available at
+The 2020 WOSET papers are available at
 [WOSET 2020](WOSET2020.md)

+Video presentations will be added roughly October 25, 2020.

-The schedule will be posted soon.
+The Q&A schedule will be posted soon.

 # Submission Information
 Regular Paper Submissions (2-4 pages):